 - Not everyone with gynecomastia requires surgery.
 As stated earlier, boys going through puberty have potential to develop large, swollen breasts due to hormonal changes.
 However, this is not necessarily a cause for concern because as these boys pass through adolescence it is more than likely that their breasts will return back to normal shape and size in about six months and up to two years – without any need for medical intervention.

 - Not all gynecomastia cases require liposuction.Different men will have different degrees of breasts enlargement.
-Dr. Miguel Delgado M.D. may perform liposuction on patients with pseudogynecomastia.
+Dr. Delgado may perform liposuction on patients with pseudogynecomastia.
 While some men may benefit from liposuction only, others with excess skin may need to undergo a secondary procedure.
-If you’re unsure about your particular case, Dr. Miguel Delgado M.D. will be able to determine the best option for you.
+If you are not sure about your particular case, Miguel Delgado M.D. will be able to determine the best option for you.

 - Gynecomastia can affect one breast only.
 Gynecomastia can affect only one breast at a time or it may cause both breasts to enlarge simultaneously.
 This is called asymmetrical gynecomastia.

 - Gynecomastia cannot be prevented.
 Hormanal elevation and hormonal imbalance cannot be prevented, but patients can take some steps to reduce their risk of gynecomastia.
-Individuals who have a family history of it should take appropriate steps to avoid certain medications, being overweight, drinking excess alcohol, and taking drugs.
+Walnut Creek residents, as well as other Bay Area patients, who have a family history of it should take appropriate steps to avoid certain medications, being overweight, drinking excess alcohol, and taking drugs.
 It may help younger patients to take medications prescribed by an endocrinologist.
 Even with these precautions, patients can still get gynecomastia.

 - Gynecomastia will not lead to breast cancer.
 Many people are not aware of the fact that men can also be victims of breast cancer.
 However, while gynecomastia and male breast cancer both enlarge the size of the breasts, they are still two different and unrelated illnesses.

-Dr. Miguel Delgado M.D. possesses years of experience in diagnosing and treating all kinds of gynecomastia.
-If you think you’re a victim of this embarrassing condition, then please book your consultation with him at his Walnut Creek, Contra Costa County, California office.
+Miguel Delgado M.D. possesses years of experience in diagnosing and treating all kinds of gynecomastia.
+If you think you are a victim of this condition, please book your consultation with him to be properly evaluated in a private setting and be offered a treatment plan.